SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 ![Responsiveness Screenshot](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/responsive-screenshot.png?raw=true)

-This project is a website targeting people of all ages with a love of dance, intending to get them interested in Kathak – one of the 8 Indian Classical dances and sign up to classes.
-It will be used for students to sign up/enquire about lessons and also contain and learning section which can be used to test themselves or their fellow dance friends on the subject of Kathak Dance.
+This project targets people of all ages with a love of dance, intending to get them interested in Kathak – one of the 8 Indian Classical dances.
+It will be used for possible future students to view a timetable and sign up/enquire about classes.
+The user will also get an insight into the schools aims and class structure as well as what Kathak Dance is with a link to further information.

 **Live Site**
 [Edinburgh Schhol of Kathak Website](https://samanthabooth81.github.io/Edinburgh-School-Of-Kathak/index.html)